 Software composition analysis (SCA) and CVE scanning were cited as the most critical security testing elements.

-- Top DevSecOps challenges
+Lack of automation and consistency: Top DevSecOps challenges

 According to the report, the lack of automation and consistency, reduced speed and noise of false positives are the primary challenges of DevSecOps.
 The respondents believed that integration of automation tools early in software development cycle can positively impact the speed and overall quality and security of software.

 When asked when application security should be integrated with CI/CD workflows, 67% indicated at the time of committing code, while 44% indicated on the fly while coding.